Natalia Republic: Battle of Congella

 On 1 April 1842 Captain T. C. Smith with a force of 263 men left his camp at the Umgazi, on the eastern frontier of Cape Colony, and marching overland reached Durban without opposition, and encamped, on 4 May, at the base of the Berea hills.
 The Boers, cut off from their port, called out a commando of some 300 to 400 men under Andries Pretorius and gathered at Congella at the head of the bay.
 On the night of 23 May, Smith made an unsuccessful attack on the Boer camp, losing his guns and fifty men were killed or wounded.
 On 26 May the Boers captured the harbour and settlement, and on 31 May blockaded the British camp, the women and children being removed, on the suggestion of Pretorius, to a ship in the harbour of which the Boers had taken possession.
 Meantime, an old Durban resident, Dick King, had undertaken to convey tidings of the perilous position of the British force to the commandant at Grahamstown.
 He started on the night of 24 May, and escaping the Boer outposts rode through the dense bush, and in nine days reached his destination—a distance of 360 mi in a direct line, and nearly 600 mi by the route to be followed.
 This remarkable ride was accomplished with one change of mount, obtained from a missionary in Pondoland.
 A comparatively strong force under Colonel A. J. Cloete was at once sent by sea to Port Natal, and on 26 June, Captain Smith was relieved.
 The besieged had suffered greatly from lack of food.
-Within a fortnight Colonel Cloete had received the submission of the volksraad at Pietermaritzburg.
+Within a fortnight Colonel Cloete received the submission of the volksraad at Pietermaritzburg.
 The burghers represented that they were under the protection of the Netherlands, but this plea was peremptorily rejected by the commander of the British forces.

 The British government was still undecided as to its policy towards Natal.
 In April 1842 Lord Stanley, then Secretary of State for War and the Colonies in the second Peel Administration, wrote to Sir George Napier that the establishment of a colony in Natal would be attended with little prospect of advantage, but at the same time stated that the pretensions of the emigrants to be regarded as an independent community could not be admitted.
 Various measures were proposed which would but have aggravated the situation.